eomii/rules_ll/docs/guides/index.md

 - [C++ Modules](modules.md) Explains how to write targets that use C++ modules.
 - [CUDA and HIP](cuda_and_hip.md) Explains how to build heterogeneous code targeting GPUs.
+- [Sanitizers](sanitizers.md) Explains how to integrate sanitizers in your builds.